rom-melnyk/lines98/README.md

 ## Deployment

 `npm run prod` generates production-ready code in the `dist/`.
 It contains the `index.html`, the JS and CSS files (both minified).
-Being served from local folder the `inidex.html` should wor in browser.
+Being served from local folder the `inidex.html` should work in browser.

 ---